prafulla77/TAC-KBP-2017-Participation/README.md

 # TAC-KBP-2017-Participation
 Event Nuggest Detection and Coreference Resolution

+In case you use this code, please cite the following paper:

+@inproceedings{nguyen2016new,
+  title={TAMU at KBP 2017: Event Nugget Detection and Coreference Resolution}, author={Choubey, Prafulla Kumar and Huang, Ruihong}, booktitle = {Text Analysis Conference (TAC 2017)}, year = {2017}
+}

 Replicating our results submitted to the TAC KBP 2017 Event Nugget Detection and Coreference Evaluation.
 =======================================================================================================
 1) Store all files (coreNLP output) in data/2017/out folder.